Zakaria1986/DatabaseOperations/intro_to_sql.md

 );
 ```

-It's important that the FOREIGN key and the PRIMARY key it references contain the same data type and attributes or you'll get an error.
+**The FOREIGN key and the PRIMARY key it references should contain the same data type and attributes or you'll likely get an error.**

 #### Add some Records